 This type of design is used to sell products or services.
 This may involve print advertisements, such as posters, billboards, flyers, catalogs and packaging, or digital advertisements, such as television ads, video ads, or social media posts.

-Graphic Designers working in this area create assets for marketing strategies and campaigns.
+If Graphic Designers work in this area, they spend a lot of time creating assets for marketing strategies and campaigns.
 They develop ideas, research consumer habits, and create designs that speak to the target audience.
 This type of design involves a strong knowledge of how to sell a product and how to entice consumers.

 Web design involves planning and building the appearance, layout, structure, and design of websites.
 It focuses on the front-facing aspects of a website, including the user experience.
-Web Designers combine a variety of visual elements, such as text, photos, graphics, and video, to create appealing and user-friendly sites and pages.
-Web design is closely connected to UX and UI design.
+Although somewhat similar to a graphic design career, Web Designers combine a variety of visual elements, such as text, photos, graphics, and video, to create appealing and user-friendly sites and pages.
+Web design is also closely connected to UX and UI design.

 This design focuses on creating layouts and selecting typography and artwork, including photography, graphics, and illustrations.
 Graphic Designers in this area work with books, newspapers, magazines, and catalogs.
 They need to understand color management, printing, and digital publishing.